 Growing Avocados in Zone 9

 Avocados do not like boggy soil, so select an area for your tree with well-draining soil.
 They are tolerant of a wide range of soil types, however.
 If you live in an area that is prone to lower temps, plant the tree on the south-face of a building or underneath overhead canopy.

 Mature avocado trees only need watering every other week and often even less, but when they are young, be sure to water them deeply once a week.
-Once the tree is planted, add 6-12 inches (15-30 cm.) of mulch around the base of the tree, keeping it away from the trunk.
+Once the tree is planted, add 6 to 12 inches (15-31 cm.) of mulch around the base of the tree, keeping it away from the trunk.

-Depending upon the variety, it may take 3 years or longer to see fruit.
-Some types of avocado are ripe in the fall and some in the spring.
-Oh, and there is a good reason I think California when I think avocado – 90% of them are grown in that region.
+Depending upon the variety, it may take three years or longer to see fruit.
+Some types of avocados are ripe in the fall and some in the spring.
+Oh, and there is a good reason I think California when I think avocado– 90% of them are grown in that region.